HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

 title: Configuring the administrator user and group
 ---

-This topic provides the steps for configuring the administrator user and group in HCL Digital Experience (DX) Compose.
-You can set an administrator from the basic registry or from an external LDAP directory.
+This topic explains how to configure the administrator user and group in HCL Digital Experience (DX) Compose.
+You can set the administrator by using either the basic registry or an external LDAP directory.
+To update only the administrator password, see [Updating the default administrator password](update_wpsadmin_password.md).

-!!!note
-    To update the administrator password only, see [Updating the default administrator password](update_wpsadmin_password.md).

 ## Before you begin

-Review the following constraints before changing the administrator:
+Review these constraints before you change the administrator:

-- **Basic registry administrator**: Set `webEngineUser` to a **short username only** (for example, `dxadmin`).
-Do not use a Distinguished Name (DN).
-The system automatically constructs the full DN as `uid=<username>,o=<realm>`.
+- **Basic registry administrator**: Set `webEngineUser` to a short username (for example, `dxadmin`).
+Don’t use a Distinguished Name (DN).
+The system constructs the full DN automatically as `uid=<username>,o=<realm>`.

-- **LDAP administrator**: The username stored in the Kubernetes secret must be the **full DN** of the LDAP user (for example, `uid=admin,ou=users,dc=example,dc=com`).
-Partial or short IDs are not supported and will fail to authenticate.
+- **LDAP administrator**: The username in the Kubernetes secret must be the full DN of the LDAP user (for example, `uid=admin,ou=users,dc=example,dc=com`).
+Partial or short IDs aren’t supported.

-- **LDAP group**: `webEngineAdminGroup` must also be the **full DN** of the LDAP group (for example, `cn=admins,ou=groups,dc=example,dc=com`).
+- **LDAP group**: Set `webEngineAdminGroup` to the full DN of the LDAP group (for example, `cn=admins,ou=groups,dc=example,dc=com`).

-- **Disabling the basic registry**: When `basicRegistry.enabled` is set to `false`, the `wpsadmin` user no longer exists and cannot be used for authentication.
-Ensure your LDAP configuration is correct before disabling.
+- **Disable the basic registry**: When `basicRegistry.enabled` is set to `false`, the `wpsadmin` user is removed and can’t be used for authentication.
+Verify your LDAP configuration before disabling it.

-- **Replacing the administrator**: Changing the administrator replaces `wpsadmin`.
-The previous administrator no longer has administrative access after the change is applied.
+- **Replace the administrator**: Changing the administrator replaces `wpsadmin`.
+The previous administrator no longer has access after the change is applied.

 ## Changing to a custom basic registry administrator